pig8pig/imc-prosperity-3/README.md

 ### Rainforest Resin 🔮

-Rainforest Resin was the simplest and most beginner-friendly product in Prosperity 3, perfectly suited to teach the fundamentals of market making.
+Rainforest Resin was the simplest and most beginner-friendly product in Prosperity 3, perfectly suited to teach the fundamentals of [market making](https://www.investopedia.com/terms/m/marketmaker.asp).
 The product’s true price was permanently fixed at 10,000, meaning there were no intrinsic price movements to worry about.
-This setup clearly demonstrated the roles of makers and takers: takers would cross the true price by either buying above 10,000 or selling below it, while makers posted passive orders hoping to be matched.
+This setup clearly demonstrated the roles of [makers](https://www.cmegroup.com/education/courses/trading-and-analysis/market-makers-vs-market-takers.html#market-maker) and [takers](https://www.cmegroup.com/education/courses/trading-and-analysis/market-makers-vs-market-takers.html#market-taker): takers would cross the true price by either buying above 10,000 or selling below it, while makers posted passive orders hoping to be [matched](https://www.investopedia.com/terms/m/matchingorders.asp).
 The only thing that mattered for profitability here was the distance between the trade price and the true price — commonly referred to as the "edge."
 In short, the further you could buy below 10,000 or sell above 10,000, the better.

 A key insight not just for Rainforest Resin but for all Prosperity products was understanding how the simulation handled order flow.
 At the start of every new timestep, the simulation first cleared all previous orders.
-Then, it sequentially processed new submissions: first some deep-liquidity makers, then small takers, then our own bot’s actions (take or make), followed by other bots — usually more takers.
+Then, it sequentially processed new submissions: first some deep-liquidity makers, then occationally some takers, then our own bot’s actions (take or make), followed by other bots — usually more takers.
 This structure meant that speed and order cancellation were irrelevant: you had a full snapshot of the book and could submit any combination of passive or aggressive orders without racing against anyone.
 For Rainforest Resin, this confirmed that all focus should be on carefully optimizing the edge versus fill probability trade-off.

 <table>
 <tr valign="top">